Aarav-g123/ASCII-to-Maze/README.md

 ## Output Format

-The generated `. warwickmaze` file should look like this:
+The generated `.warwickmaze` file should look like this:

 ```
 Type: WarwickMaze